 Breathing, Coughing, and Talking Spew Plumes of Particles into the Air

 This video from 2011 from researchers in Singapore shows just how far people puff out air when they cough, sneeze, or laugh with and without a mask.
 Generally, a one-handed save to cover a cough with your hand or elbow doesn’t do enough to stop the flow from your mouth and nose.
 Using a 4-ply tissue is surprisingly effective, but not if you’re halfway done your cough before you get the Kleenex to your face.
 The great thing about masks?
 They’re always ready, though some airflow escapes the edges depending on the fit of your mask.
-Surgical masks and N95s also block some infectious particles that may carry the virus from escaping.

 Ping Pong Balls in Mouse Traps Model Why Social Distancing Works